deepavk/user-terraform-provider/README.md

-This custom terraform provider acts as a bridge between terraform and a simple mock users http service.
+This custom terraform provider acts as a bridge between terraform and a mock http service that exposes an API to manipulate a hypothetical User's information.
-The http service exposes APIs to allow CRUD operations on a user resource.
+The users service exposes http APIs to allow operations on a user resource.

 ### Requirements